 What is Ansible Vault

 Ansible Vault is an encryption tool included with Ansible that protects secrets while enabling DevOps workflows.
-In this article, we will take a comprehensive look at Ansible Vault to understand its use cases and features.
+Ansible Vault uses AES256 encryption and integrates transparently with ansible-playbook, so existing workflows run without modification.

 Ansible Vault is a utility included in Ansible that can encrypt and decrypt arbitrary data using a password.
 It can encrypt a variety of data using AES256 encryption, including: